wp-plugins/easy-paypal-shopping-cart/readme.txt

 If you have any problems, questions, or issues please create a support request and we will get back to you quickly.

-This PayPal plugin works with any WordPress theme and it was developed by an Official PayPal Partner.
+This PayPal plugin works with any WordPress theme.

+WP Plugin is an offical PayPal Partner based in Boulder, Colorado.
+You can visit WP Plugins website as [wpplugin.org](https://wpplugin.org).
+Various trademarks held by their respective owners.

 = Easy PayPal Shopping Cart Features =